 There are many ways that you can prepare for teacher training.
 We have put together a list of things that you can do and courses that you can take to support your application.

-For any enquiries about our courses please e-mail firstname.lastname@example.org
+For any enquiries about School Direct please e-mail firstname.lastname@example.org